GedeonNzemba/space_page/README.md

 2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

+3.  **`.firebaserc`**: this is the deployment settings for Firebase

-3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+4.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
+5.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

-5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+6.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+7.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+8.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
+9.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-9.  **`LICENSE`**: Gatsby is licensed under the MIT license.
+10.  **`LICENSE`**: Gatsby is licensed under the MIT license.

-10. **`package-lock.json`** (See `package.json` below, first).
-This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

 11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 12. **`README.md`**: A text file containing useful reference information about your project.

+13. **`yarn.lock`** (See `package.json` above, first).
+This is an automatically generated file based on the exact versions of your yarn dependencies that were installed for your project. **(You won’t change this file directly).**

 ## 🎓 Learning Gatsby